Travel has changed more in the past few years than in the previous two decades.

 For a broader look at how these travel technology innovations fit into the industry’s evolution, explore top travel trends shaping global adventures in 2026.

-Ultimately, immersive tech doesn’t replace travel—it refines it.
-The destination stays the same.
-The way you experience it changes completely.
+Immersive tech doesn’t replace travel.
+It refines it.
+The destination stays the same—but the way you experience it?
+That changes completely.